webdevotion/grunt-respimg/README.md

 You probably don’t really want to use the default widths.
 You should widths that make sense for your project.

-In this example, the default options are used to do resize images to 320px, 640px, and 1280px wide.

 ```js
 grunt.initConfig({
 	respimg: {